pfreguia/nuki.homey/README.md

 ## Release Notes
 ### v3.0.3 - 2020-08-28
 This is the first version after the handover of the app development.
-This version has the following intents.
+New developer and new intents.

 * **Differentiate the aspect from the Nuki app by Athom to avoid appearing as a duplicate app**
 The new name "Nuki Direct" emphasizes straight, fast, reliable communication between Homey and Nuki devices.
 The app's icon and color have also been changed.